-This online course is delivered by the Researcher Academy
+This online course is run by the Researcher Academy

 Target Audience: This course is primarily intended for Researchers (staff and students) from all faculties.
 However, Research ethics committee members may also benefit.